Aol. A Shrunken New Logo for a Shrunken Company [UPDATED]

 But if AOL/Aol. wanted to shake things up, they certainly went to the right place.
 The firm handling the redesign is none other than Wolff Olins, who have caught plenty of flak for their massively unpopular London Olympics 2012 logo and didn’t make many more friends in New York with a new NYC logo.

 New Aol.
-CEO Tim Armstrong, who’s hell-bent on shepherding the brand into a new era, stands by his decisions: “Wehave a clear strategy that we are passionate about and we plan onstanding behind the AOL brand as we take the company into the nextdecade.”
-Uh…you mean Aol.
+CEO Tim Armstrong, who’s hell-bent on shepherding the brand into a new era, stands by his decisions: “We

+have a clear strategy that we are passionate about and we plan on

+standing behind the AOL brand as we take the company into the next

 UPDATE: Armstrong gave an interview to PaidContent and explains that what we’re seeing is actually the morphing of AOL to the name “Aol dot,” placing its services and channels after the logo (Aol.CityGuide, Aol.Personals).
 This will all be made clearer as a “more holistic brand presence” will roll out in the ensuing weeks.